The ACT program is a comprehensive system for collecting and reporting information about students planning to enter postsecondary education.

 The ACT assessment is administered each spring to all Kentucky public school grade 11 students.

 ACT DATA INTERPRETATION AND INSTRUCTIONAL SUPPORT WORKSHOPS

-ACT’s new Learning Management Team is offering Data Interpretation and Instructional Support Workshops across Kentucky.
-ACT consultants work with educators face-to-face to analyze data and identify implications for curriculum and instruction.
-The interactive workshop is designed to help educators improve student learning by using ACT solutions to make data-informed decisions.
+ACT’s new Learning Management Team offered Data Interpretation and Instructional Support Workshops across Kentucky this summer.
+ACT consultants worked with educators face-to-face to analyze data and identify implications for curriculum and instruction.
+The interactive workshop was designed to help educators improve student learning by using ACT solutions to make data-informed decisions.

 Test Site Establishment